The Role of AI in Early Disease Detection

 Benefits for Clinicians and Patients

-• Prioritize high-risk patients
+• Identify and prioritize high-risk patients more effectively

-• Reduce certain types of diagnostic errors
+• Reduce certain categories of diagnostic oversight

-• Better long-term health outcomes
+• Stronger long-term health outcomes

 Challenges and Responsible Use